|Men's Basketball Coaches|

-Bob Bolen is entering his first season with the ETSU men’s basketball program, having joined the Buccaneers as an assistant coach in June of 2013.
+Bob Bolen is in his second season with the ETSU men’s basketball program, having joined the Buccaneers as an assistant coach in June of 2013.

 Prior to coming to Johnson City, Bolen spent 19 seasons as a highly successful head coach at Mountain State University in Beckley, W.Va.
 During that time span, Bolen’s teams combined for an impressive 487-123 record and his squads consistently ranked as some of the country’s most offensively dynamic teams at the NAIA level.

 Bolen arrived at Mountain State University in 1993 to rebuild a basketball program which had been terminated following the 1977 season.
 Under his guidance, the Cougars rose to the top of the NAIA in basketball.